erjiang/mine-on-demand/README.md

 REACT_APP_GOOGLE_CLIENT_ID=12345-blahblah12345.apps.googleusercontent.com
 ```

-You will also need to include it in your serverless.yml file (see below).
+You will also need to include it in your serverless.yml file.

 ## Whitelist users